pubky/pubky-core/pubky/pkg/README.md

 let response = await client.get(url)
 ```
 - url: A string representing the Pubky URL.
-- Returns: A response object containing the requested data.
+- Returns: A Uint8Array object containing the requested data, or `undefined` if `NOT_FOUND`.

 ### delete